akapug/omega-compressor/README.md

 Reduce token/bandwidth costs in multi-agent systems by compressing natural language instructions into dense symbolic representations.
 Designed for:

-- **contextOS MCP messages** - Agent coordination, task handoffs, status updates
+- **A2A MCP messages** - Agent coordination, task handoffs, status updates
 - **System prompts** - Compress verbose agent instructions for context window efficiency
 - **A2A protocols** - Efficient inter-agent communication